LagrangeDev/Lagrange.Core/README.md

 ~~- [ ] Signature Service is currently not established, so the login tend to be failed and return code may be 45, you can establish your own sign service by rewriting the `Signature` static class.~~

-Thanks KonataDev/TheSnowfield for Provision of Signature API
+~~Thanks KonataDev/TheSnowfield for Provision of Signature API~~

+Signature API is now not provided, you may need to find it somewhere and inherit `SignProvider` class for `CustomSignProvider` in  `BotConfig`

 - Signature of Windows and macOS is missing, you need to figure out by your self